rithwiktom/mpich/doc/mpich/tuning_parameters.md

 MPICH uses the environment variable `MPIR_CVAR_<collname>_POSIX_INTRA_ALGORITHM` to indicate the algorithms that can be used for intra-node collectives.
 The possible options for this CVAR are:
 * `auto`: Auto selection by using the JSON file.
 This is the default value.
 * `mpir`  : Implements the algorithm specified for the blocking/non-blocking collectives in Section 2.3 and 2.4.
 With this option, the same algorithm and parameter values are used for both the intra-node and inter-node portion of the collective.
 Notice that with non-blocking collectives, only the algorithms using the linear scheduler are supported for intra-node collectives.
-* `release-gather`: Implements optimized intra-node collectives taking advantage of the shared memory in the node, as described in the paper by Jain et al. (https://dl.acm.org/doi/10.5555/3291656.3291695)
+* `release_gather`: Implements optimized intra-node collectives taking advantage of the shared memory in the node, as described in the paper by Jain et al. (https://dl.acm.org/doi/10.5555/3291656.3291695).
 When the CVAR is set to use release-gather algorithms, additional CVARS can be used to tune some of the parameter values utilized by these collectives, as shown in Table IV.
+* `stream_read`: Implements optimized intra-node collectives utilizing the XeLinks between the Intel GPUs.
+Currently, this algorithm only supports MPI_Bcast and MPI_Alltoall.
+When the CVAR is set to use stream-read algorithms, additional CVARS is available to tune performance, as shown in Table V.

 **Table IV: Algorithms available for release-gather collectives**